geogebra/geogebra/giac/src/jni/prebuilt/linux/x86-64/README.txt

 making a shared object; recompile with -fPIC" will be shown (also when using the shipped version of gmp or mpfr from Ubuntu).

-TODO: add automatic compilation of these .a files into the Gradle build.
+TODO: add automatic compilation or download of these .a files into the Gradle build.